Adolf Fredrik Munck: Biography

 In 1791, he was discovered creating forged notes on Drottningholm Palace, abetting Charles Appelkvist.
-In 1791, the king was to have contemplated to divorce the queen by exposing her alleged secret marriage to Munck After the death of the king in 1792, Count Munck af Fulkila was forced to leave Sweden.
-Before his departure, the regent, duke Charles, demanded that he turn over certain documents which could scandalize the royal house if they became known.
+In 1791, the king was to have contemplated divorcing the queen by exposing her alleged secret marriage to Munck.
+After the death of the king in 1792, Count Munck af Fulkila was forced to leave Sweden.
+Before his departure, the regent, Duke Charles, demanded that he turn over certain documents that could scandalize the royal house if they became known.
 In 1795, he asked for permission to return to Sweden, and when denied, he reportedly threatened to expose the marriage certificate between himself and the queen.
-He was ennobled as a Count in the Duchy of Parma and Piacenza in 1816.
+He was ennobled as a count in the Duchy of Parma and Piacenza in 1816.
+Munck had moved to Italy in the 1790s and lived there until his death in 1831 in Massa, Tuscany, at the age of 82.